jpdoshi/LatteAPI/README.md

 ## Features
 ### Fast and Secure
 + LatteAPI is based on ASGI(Asynchronous Server Gateway Interface), therefore It is much fast and secure
-+ Implements response caching algorithm to process faster and reduce no. of requests
++ Implements response caching and provides response compression middleware
-+ Avoids data leak and keeps backend safe
++ Prevents data to leak keeping it safe

 ### Rapid development
-+ Caffeine is CLI Utility for LatteAPI, which helps generate controllers and models via command-line
++ Caffeine is CLI utility plugin provided to generate controllers and models and for migration

 ```shell
 # To generate controller: